 Pacing is a quite important aspect of film, but why is that so?

 To explain that, let’s first dive into the meaning of the word “pacing”.
 What does it mean?
-Pacing is, as the word suggest about the pace of the film will be.
-Fast paced movies will have quick rapid and fast cuts in a short amount of time, whereas a slow-paced film is more likely to have longer scenes, with not a lot of cuts.
-There are multiple reasons why you’d want to have a fast paced scene or why you’d want to have a slow paced scene, but that mainly depends on the subject material that can be seen in that scene.
+Pacing is, as the word suggests about the pace of the film will be.
+Fast-paced movies will have quick rapid and fast cuts in a short amount of time, whereas a slow-paced film is more likely to have longer scenes, with not a lot of cuts.
+There are multiple reasons why you’d want to have a fast-paced scene or why you’d want to have a slow-paced scene, but that mainly depends on the subject material that can be seen in that scene.
 You are more likely to find slower scenes when they are trying to set up a character and fast cuts, accompanied with a shaking camera in an action sequence to create tension.
-Not to say that a slow paced film can’t create tension, they can create tension on a long-term, whilst a fast paced movie has short bursts of tension.
-The slow scenes can sometimes go on for quite some time, but during that time you’re starting to feel less at ease, until you’ve come to a satisfying end of the scene.
+Not to say that a slow-paced film can’t create tension, they can create tension on a long-term, whilst a fast-paced movie has short bursts of tension.
+The slow scenes can sometimes go on for quite some time, but during that time you’re starting to feel less at ease until you’ve come to a satisfying end of the scene.

 But of course I also have to have an example of a mostly fast paced film, and what film does it worse than Taken 3?
 Probably a lot, but the scene that really stood out to me is just the prime example of how not to use fast follow-up cuts.
 And Taken 3 is overall horribly edited, but this really scratches the bottom of the barrel.
 The scene that I’m talking about has gotten itself a status, not a good one and is the one where Liam Neeson’s character has to jump over a fence.
 In the scene there’s a lot of cuts to create tension, while they also shake the camera for the same effect.
 I understand that, but having a cut every second, well sometimes they even have more cuts in a second than one, is not good and only creates a hard to follow scene instead of an edge of your seat nail-biting sequence The scene doesn’t even need so many cuts.
 It’s just him jumping over a fence, nothing more.
 They could’ve done it with only one or even with three or four if they’d liked and the wanted effect would’ve come over better.
 Plus the editing department would’ve been a lot happier.
 What also could’ve helped is an upbeat, not generic score playing over the scene.
 In this scene it’s obviously done because Liam Neeson wasn’t able to climb the fence well, so to cover up the fact, they just edited it a bunch.

 In the examples that I’ve chosen pacing is used as a tool to generate tension, which is not always necessary.
 It can also be used to create characters or something similar.
 It depends on the subject matter.
-Horror films are often fast paced, but that doesn’t mean comedies, which are completly different can’t be fast paced as well.
-In comedies the fast pace can work hand in hand with the quirky jokes for example.
-So don’t think pacing is solely good to create tension.
+Horror films are often fast-paced, but that doesn’t mean comedies, which are completely different can’t be fast paced as well.
+In comedies, the fast pace can work hand in hand with the quirky jokes for example.
+So don’t think the pacing is solely good to create tension.